Fact Or Fiction: Should You Brush Your Teeth After You Eat?

 Not all foods affect your teeth in a negative manner.
-However, food and beverages that are high in sugar, acid and carbohydrates do.
+However, food and beverages that are high in sugar, acid, and carbohydrates do.
 For example, when you eat something that is processed and chase it with a soft drink, certain bacteria in your mouth will get activated and start attacking your enamel (the outer layer of each tooth).
-Our mouths contain a lot of bacteria, some of which is essential to our oral health.
-Unfortunately, it is the bad bacteria that responds to sugary, acidic and carbohydrate-heavy foods.
+Our mouths contain a lot of bacteria, some of which are essential to our oral health.
+Unfortunately, it is the bad bacteria that responds to sugary, acidic, and carbohydrate-heavy foods.

 If you are someone who enjoys a pop or loves foods that are high in sugar, you are exposing your teeth to phosphoric acid.
 This is what gives soft drinks (even diet drinks!) their flavour.
 Prolonged exposure to phosphoric acid will lead to permanent dental erosion.
 This type of erosion dismantles your teeth’s natural structure, leaving them thin and yellow.
 There is no cure for dental erosion, but you can manage it if it does happen to you.
 The best way to prevent erosion is to avoid foods that are high in sugar and acid.

 What Happens When You Brush Right After Eating?